Physical Therapy Assistant Resume Example

 Showcase your impact by using numbers-like how you improved patient outcomes or trained new staff.
 Employers look for experts who drive results and lead teams.

-At this stage, list specialized certifications, program development, and process improvements.
+At this stage, list specialized certifications, program development, and process improvements—details that can also strengthen your cover letter.
 This helps you stand out and shows you’re ready for the next step in your career.

 Writing a certified occupational therapy assistant resume takes more than listing jobs and degrees.
 You want to show your real impact and professional growth.